-Layouts for TV devices should follow some basic guidelines to ensure they are usable and effective on large screens.
-Follow these tips to build landscape layouts optimized for TV screens:
+Layouts for TV devices must follow some basic guidelines to help ensure that they are usable and effective on large screens.
+Follow these tips to build layouts optimized for TV screens:

 - Build layouts with a landscape orientation.
 TV screens always display in landscape mode.